realityexpander/How_to_program_from_ground_up/README.md

                page.inspectContent() != "Page 2 Content" // <-- removes the 2nd page from the list.
             }
             .toMutableList()  // <-- converts the immutable list to a mutable list to allow for adding a new page.
-            .apply { // <-- creates a new list of pages with the same content as the original list. add(  // <-- adds a new page to the list.
+            .apply { // <-- creates a new list of pages with the same content as the original list, but with
+                     //     the 2nd page removed.
+               add(  // <-- adds a new page to the list.
                   Page("New Page 4 Content")  // <-- creates a new page with the content "New Page 4 Content" )